2022 Houston Astros season: American League Championship Series

 Game 4 of the series began in a rain delay and first pitch was delayed to 8:30 ET.
 The Astros sent out Lance McCullers Jr. while the Yankees countered with Nestor Cortés Jr. The Yankees got on the board in the 1st after Harrison Bader lead off with a single.
 A flyout and HBP later, Giancarlo Stanton hit a sharp single to drive in Bader.
 The next batter, Gleyber Torres, blooped a single in right field to drive in Rizzo and make it 2–0 Yankees before McCullers retired the next two batters and end the first inning.
 In the 2nd, Rizzo added another run on an RBI double which scored Isiah Kiner-Falefa to make it 3–0.
-In the third, things unraveled for Cortés as he walked Martín Maldonado and José Altuve to begin the inning before Jeremy Peña crushed a towering game-tying 3 run home run.
+In the third, things unraveled for Cortés as he walked Martín Maldonado and Jose Altuve to begin the inning before Jeremy Peña crushed a towering game-tying 3 run home run.
 Cortés left the game after that with a left groin injury, being replaced by reliever Wandy Peralta.
-The Astros took the lead a couple of batters later as Yuli Gurriel drove in Yordan Álvarez to make it 4–3 Astros after three innings.
+The Astros took the lead a couple of batters later as Yuli Gurriel drove in Yordan Alvarez to make it 4–3 Astros after three innings.
 Rizzo would tie the game back up on an RBI single, scoring Bader.
 Peralta would record two innings of 1 run ball before giving way to Jonathan Loáisiga.
 McCullers worked 5 innings, allowing four runs (three earned) as reliever Héctor Neris replaced him in the sixth inning.
 Bader hit a 2 out solo homer in the sixth to give the Yankees a 5–4 lead.
-The Astros responded in the top of the seventh with an RBI single from Álvarez to tie the game at 5–5.
+The Astros responded in the top of the seventh with an RBI single from Alvarez to tie the game at 5–5.
 Bregman then gave Houston the lead with an RBI single to make it 6–5.
 Yankees reliever Clay Holmes held the Astros scoreless from there as he went 2 2/3.
 Astros closer Ryan Pressly came in to pitch in the 9th and recorded a 1-2-3 inning to give the Astros their 2nd consecutive AL pennant and fourth in their last six seasons.
 Jeremy Peña won the ALCS Most Valuable Player Award (MVP), going 6-for-17 (.353) with 2 home runs.